 The CBSA uses specially configured computer Web servers for any business we do with you.
 We use corporate firewalls to protect our Web servers from unauthorized access.
 Your personal or sensitive commercial information is not stored on these servers; we securely store your personal or sensitive commercial information on separate computer systems that are not directly accessible from the Internet.

 When transmitting personal or sensitive commercial information, access to our Web servers is limited to Web browsers that meet our security standards of encryption.
 We ensure that your personal or sensitive commercial information is encrypted — or scrambled — when it is transmitted between your computer and our Web servers.
 This ensures that computer hackers and other Internet users cannot view or alter the data being transmitted.
-Our standard for encryption is the 128-bit Secure Sockets Layer Version 3.0 (SSLV3) protocol.
+Our standard for encryption is the Transport Layer Security protocol version 1.2 (TLS 1.2).
 This is one of the most secure forms of encryption available in North America and is a typical requirement for Web-based services — such as online banking or shopping — where securing personal information is a priority.

-With SSLV3 encryption, the privacy of information passing between your Web browser and our Web servers is ensured.
+With TLS 1.2 encryption, the privacy of information passing between your Web browser and our Web servers is ensured.
 Encrypting the information allows it to be transmitted and authenticated safely.
-Data cannot be compromised when SSL is in use.
-Through SSLV3 the identity of the server computer can be verified.
+Data cannot be compromised when TLS is in use.
+Through TLS 1.2 the identity of the server computer can be verified.
 Although it is also possible to identify the user, the CBSA does not use this method of identification.

-When you send data using SSLV3 encryption, the data is broken down into small, separate packages of information called blocks.
-SSLV3 then encrypts each block.
+When you send data using TLS 1.2 encryption, the data is broken down into small, separate packages of information called blocks.
+TLS 1.2 then encrypts each block.
 These encrypted blocks are sent over the Internet as individual network packets, and are individually addressed.
 Once all the packets have reached the safety of our secure Web server, they are reassembled and decrypted.

 For security purposes and to ensure that our services remain available to all users, we monitor network traffic.
 This monitoring is done to identify unauthorized attempts to upload or change information, or to otherwise cause damage.